- Democracy Innovations

 The Facts: 17-Year-Old Primary Voting

-17-year-olds can vote in primaries and caucuses in large number of states, including Alaska, Connecticut, Delaware, Hawaii, Illinois, Indiana, Iowa, Kentucky, Maine, Maryland, Mississippi, Nebraska, Nevada, North Carolina, Ohio, South Carolina, Virginia, Vermont, Washington, West Virginia, and Wyoming.
+17-year-olds can vote in Congressional and/or Presidential primaries and caucuses in a large number of states, including Alaska, Colorado, Connecticut, Delaware, Hawaii, Illinois, Indiana, Iowa, Kentucky, Maine, Maryland, Mississippi, Nebraska, Nevada, North Carolina, Ohio, South Carolina, Utah, Virginia, Vermont, Washington, West Virginia, and Wyoming.
 Seventeen-year-olds may also vote in District of Columbia primaries.
-Most have done this by state law, but others by changing state party rules.
+Check the maps for Congressional and Presidential primaries and caucuses available on this page to confirm which races 17-year-olds in your state can vote in.
+Most states adopting this policy have done so by state law, but others have by changing state party rules.
 Parties may request allowing 17-year-old primary voting by asserting their First Amendment freedom of association rights.

 - This patchwork policy creates confusion and can potentially disenfranchise eligible voters.
 Parties should act nationally to make this practice a norm.